Lemon Grass 50 Seeds

 Culinary Asian Medicinal Essential Oil ~ Perennial Herb

 The citrus touch of lemongrass plays a starring role in Tom Kha Gai, the traditional Thai soup of spicy coconut broth simmered with chicken, vegetables and fresh basil.
-This herb is a favourite ingredient that is used extensively in Asian cuisine and also makes a refreshing herbal tea.
+This herb is a favourite ingredient used extensively in Asian cuisine and makes a refreshing herbal tea.

-Originally a native plant in India and the tropical regions of Asia, lemongrass is used in teas, soups and curries as well as in meat, chicken and seafood dishes.
+Originally a native plant in India and the tropical regions of Asia, lemongrass is used in teas, soups and curries, meat, chicken, and seafood dishes.
 It also adds a delicious flavour when used to infuse cooking liquids to steam mussels and clams.

 In Australia, it is a common sight at supermarkets, greengrocers and Asian food stores.
 As it is a perennial plant, home gardeners are guaranteed a supply of lemongrass year after year.

 Lemongrass contains vitamins B1, B2, B3, B5, B6 and folate (needed for the production of energy and red blood cells).

 It also contains minerals such as potassium (which helps to regulate blood pressure), manganese (involved in the regulation of brain and nerve function), magnesium and calcium (involved in the regulation of muscle, heart and nerve function and keeping bones strong) and iron (involved in red blood cell production)

 Lemongrass grows best when it is planted in a sunny position and given plenty of water.
 It is a perennial tall grass (grows back year after year) and grows to about 1 m.
 The plant forms rounded clumps of foliage, with light-green, lemon-scented leaves that grow on top of stalks.